-Stretching exercises encourage lengthening of your muscles and their associated tendons, and oppose the shortening and tightening of muscles that can occur immediately after vigorous exercise, and as a product of ageing and inactivity.
-A sedentary lifestyle that involves long periods of sitting or driving can cause muscles to shorten and tighten which can lead to pressure on nerves and pain.
+Stretching exercises encourage lengthening of your muscles and their associated tendons.
+They counteract the shortening and tightening of muscles that can occur immediately after vigorous exercise, and as a product of ageing and inactivity.
+A sedentary lifestyle that involves long periods of sitting or driving can cause your muscles to shorten and tighten.
+This reduces your range of motion and can lead to stiffness and pain.

 By its effect of lengthening muscles, stretching promotes flexibility, that is, the ability to have a full range of motion about your joints.

-Exercises for flexibility are an integral part of a balanced exercise programme that also includes:
+Exercises for flexibility should be included as an integral part of a balanced exercise programme that also includes:

-Not taking time to stretch can mean losing the ability to move freely and fully to compete in your chosen sport or to perform the activities that are basic to your daily needs.
+Not taking time to stretch can mean losing the ability to move freely and fully to compete in your chosen sport or can restrict your capacity to easily perform the activities that are basic to your daily needs.

-Important: stretch only when your muscles are warm, as cold muscles are more likely to tear.
+Important: stretch only when your muscles are warm, as cold muscles cannot be stretched as effectively and may incur the risk of tearing if forced.

 A light static stretching routine (stretching a muscle and holding it in this position without discomfort for 10-30 seconds) can be performed at the end of a warm-up, before undertaking more vigorous activity.
 Be sure to stretch each of the muscle groups you will be using in your chosen activity 2 to 3 times.

-An ideal time to do most of your static stretching is after exercise, that is, immediately after your post-exercise cool-down.
-Allow around 5 to 10 minutes to stretch after exercise, and concentrate on the muscles that you have just exercised.
+An ideal way to improve your flexibility is as part of your post-exercise cool-down, immediately after your aerobic or strength session.
+Allow around 5 to 10 minutes to stretch after these sessions, and concentrate on the muscles that you have just exercised.
 Use the static stretches illustrated below as a guide.
-Stretching at this time helps restore your muscles to their resting length and prepare them for your next exercise session.
+Stretching at this time will also help to restore your muscles to their resting length and prepare them for your next exercise session.

 Including a dedicated stretching routine (for 15 to 20 minutes and unrelated to an exercise session) in your exercise programme 2 or 3 times a week will be an additional help to maintaining your flexibility.
 For example, attending a yoga class weekly is an enjoyable way to contribute to the flexibility part of your fitness programme.